 - give a proper explanation of the graph, and

 - have catchy phrases.

-Graphs are usually manually constructed on a paper, using Excel, or automatically generated with a software.
+Graphs are usually manually constructed on paper, using Excel, or automatically generated with software.
 In some cases, the kind of data being evaluated is either very large or has a different unit of measurement.